'Crusader' (i) was a British offensive intended to lift the Axis siege of Tobruk (18 November 1941/6 January 1942).

 To support 'Crusader' (i), on 18 November the Australian sloops Parramatta and Yarra escorted the 1,360-ton ammunition ship Hanne from Alexandria to Tobruk.

-Under pressure from Prime Minister Winston Churchill to support 'Crusader' (i), on 23 November Admiral Sir Andrew Cunningham took the Mediterranean Fleet to sea from Alexandria in two groups 1.
+Under pressure from Churchill to support 'Crusader' (i), on 23 November Admiral Sir Andrew Cunningham took the Mediterranean Fleet to sea from Alexandria in two groups 1.

-An air-launched torpedo from an Axis warplane damaged the 9,809-ton landing ship Glenroy as she was delivering supplies for Tobruk, and the ship was taken in tow by the light anti-aircraft cruiser Carlisle, escorted by the escort destroyers Avon Vale and Eridge, and beached at Mersa Matruh.
+An air-launched torpedo from an Axis warplane damaged the 9,809-ton landing ship Glenroy as she was delivering supplies for Tobruk and, after being taken in tow by the light anti-aircraft cruiser Carlisle, escorted by the escort destroyers Avon Vale and Eridge, was beached at Mersa Matruh.
 The troops on the landing ship were transferred to the escort destroyer Farndale, which carried them to Tobruk.
 The destroyers Hasty, Jackal, Kipling, Napier and Nizam were ordered to assist the landing ship.
 The sloop Flamingo and tug St Issey departed Alexandria.
 Glenroy was refloated on 27 November and taken in tow by the tugs St Issey and St Monace, escorted by the destroyers and two anti-submarine trawlers, later reinforced by the escort destroyer Avon Vale and later still by the escort destroyers Eridge and Farndale.
 Glenroy reached Alexandria on 29 November.

 On the eve of 'Crusader' (i) and excluding the garrison of Tobruk, the 8th Army was deployed with Lieutenant General A. R. Godwin-Austen’s XIII Corps on the right and Lieutenant General C. W. M. Norrie’s XXX Corps on the left 2.
 In all, the 8th Army was a motorised and partially armoured force with 724 tanks in its front-line units and 200 in reserve.
 Powerful air support was provided by the 16 fighter, eight bomber and three reconnaissance squadrons of Air Vice Marshal H. Coningham’s Western Desert Air Force, which had something in the order of 1,000 aircraft.